 Back to Top

-: HUMAN ANATOMY & PHYSIOLOGY 2
+: ANATOMY & PHYSIOLOGY 2

 This course builds on the material from Human Anatomy and Physiology 1 and explores the, endocrine, cardiovascular, lymphatic/immune, urinary, digestive, respiratory and reproductive systems.
 All systems are then integrated using cross-sectional analysis of the human body.
 Observation of prosected human cadavers is an opportunity during laboratory sessions.